alvinng4/Gravity-Simulator/README.md

 | pyth-3-body* | Three stars arranged in a triangle with length ratios of 3, 4, and 5 |
 | solar_system | A simple version of the solar system |

-*Use adaptive integrator for pyth-3-body.
+*Use adaptive step size integrators for pyth-3-body.
 Fixed step size integrators do not have enough accuracy.
 See [Adaptive step size integrators](#adaptive-step-size-integrators).

 ### Control
 Move camera: `W` `A` `S` `D`\